Senate approves budget for $1.9 trillion COVID relief package

+The budget resolution doesn't have the force of law but paves the way for Democrats to move forward on a subsequent COVID-19 relief bill that can bypass a filibuster in the Senate.
+It also potentially affects the timeline to send the third wave of stimulus checks out faster.

-Among the amendments that Senators agreed to during a marathon legislative session, were measures to block tax increases on small businesses and to create a fund that provide grants for restaurants impacted by the pandemic, according to The New York Times.
-There was also bipartisan support to restrict $1,400 direct payments in Biden's stimulus package from going to Americans with high incomes, though the amendment didn't yet specify what income level would be considered too high.
+Among the amendments that senators agreed to during a marathon legislative session were measures to block tax increases on small businesses and to create a fund that provides grants for restaurants impacted by the pandemic, according to The New York Times.
+There was also bipartisan support to restrict $1,400 direct payments in Biden's stimulus package from going to Americans with high incomes, though the amendment didn't specify what income level would be considered too high for a $1,400 stimulus check.

-The budget resolution now heads back to the House, where lawmakers must pass the same version before they begin writing the final relief bill.
-That vote is reportedly expected to come as soon as Friday.
-Once the House approves the funding proposed by the Senate, Congress will use the approved budget as a blueprint to build Biden's bill, which is expected to come up for a vote in March.
+With the budget resolution passed in the House, committees will now use it as a blueprint to build Biden's bill, which is expected to come up for a vote later this month or in early March.

+"Hopefully in a two-week period of time, we will send something over to the Senate," House Speaker Nancy Pelosi said of a stimulus bill, during a meeting at the White House on Friday, according to The Washington Post.
+"We hope to be able to put vaccines in people's arms; money in people's pockets; children safely in schools; and workers in their jobs."

 Discuss: Senate approves budget for $1.9 trillion COVID relief package